Einliterflasche/pg-worm/pg-worm/README.md

     // Boilerplate needed for the connection to start listening. tokio::spawn(async move { conn.await.unwrap() });

-    // First, register the model with the pg_worm client.
+    // Then, register the model with the pg_worm client.
     //
     // This creates a completely new table.
     // Beware that should there already be a table